Begin the lesson by displaying the Who Won This Election?

 Display and discuss the rubric found with the How Could That Happen?

 answer key before work begins.
-Allow students to ask question to ensure
+Allow students to ask questions to ensure

 they understand how they will be assessed on the activity.